Back to CapsNets Hub

 Introduction

-This second installment translates the mathematics of Capsule Networks into working PyTorch code.
-We implement every component from scratch: the squashing non-linearity, PrimaryCapsule layer, DigitCapsule layer with dynamic routing, margin loss, and reconstruction decoder.
+This post translates the CapsNet math from Part 1 into PyTorch.
+We implement every component from scratch: squashing, PrimaryCapsule, DigitCapsule with dynamic routing, margin loss, and the reconstruction decoder.

 Architecture Overview